UP Cars Sold To Ringling Bros. Circus

 In 1972, Union Pacific found that it had a large surplus of passenger cars, after the startup of Amtrak in mid 1971, and Amtrak's purchase of more than 100 cars from Union Pacific in late 1971.

 Ringling Bros. purchased its first group of former Union Pacific cars in 1972 to replace the old U.S. Army hospital cars that were ready for retirement.
 Six-axle baggage cars were rebuilt for use to transport the animals, and the four-axle cars were rebuilt with sleeping quarters for the performers.
-This work was completed at the Ringling Bros. rail car facility in Palmetto, Florida.
+This work was completed at the Ringling Bros. rail car facility in Venice, Florida (later moved to Palmetto, Florida).

 A feature that many remember about the Ringling Bros. circus train of the 1960s and 1970s, was the "tunnel" cars.
 These were former baggage cars with their interiors stripped and their ends removed, and were used to transport circus equipment, such as wagons and animal cages.
-(No former Union Pacific cars are known to have rebuilt as tunnel cars).
 Due to the limited space inside the tunnel cars, they were replaced by long flat cars similar to the cars used by railroads to move highway trailers and intermodal shipping containers.

 The following comes from a summary written by Rhett Coates for the Circus Train group at Yahoo in May 2005: